-The Demand Reduction Provider must submit to the ISO the information specified in this Section 24.4 for each Demand Side Resource that it has enrolled either as an individual DADRP resource or with other Demand Side Resources as part of a single, aggregated DADRP resource.
-The Demand Reduction Provider must submit this information for the purpose of enrolling, registering, making settlements, and verifying the participation of each Demand Side Resource in the ISO's Energy market.
+The Demand Reduction Provider must submit to the ISO the information specified in this Section 24.4 for eachbelow is required for DADRP resources an enrolled Demand Side Resources that it has enrolled either as an individual DADRP resource or with other Demand Side Resources as part of a single, aggregated DADRP resource.
+The Demand Reduction Provider must submit this information associated with the DADRP resources participating in the ISO's Energy market for the purposes of enrollingment, registeringration, making settlements, and or as otherwise deemed necessary to verifying the participation of each Demand Side Resource in the ISO's Energy market.
 To enroll and participate in the DADRP, a Demand Side Resource must have NYPSC-approved, revenue-quality, hourly-interval meters sufficient to calculate its net Load.
 If the Demand Side Resource has a Local Generator at its site, it must also have an hourly-interval meter that measures the total output of the Local Generator within a 2% accuracy threshold, regardless of whether at initial enrollment the Local Generator is intended to be used to provide Demand Reduction in the DADRP.